Bridgwater United F.C.: History

-In 1960–61 Bridgwater reached the first round of the FA Cup for the first time, and after beating Southern League club Hereford United 3–0, they lost 2–1 at another Southern League club, Oxford United.
+In 1960–61 Bridgwater reached the first round of the FA Cup for the first time.
+After beating Southern League club Hereford United 3–0 in the first round, they lost 2–1 at another Southern League club, Oxford United in the second.
 They repeated the feat the following season, beating Weston-super-Mare 1–0 in a first round replay, before losing 3–0 at home to Third Division Crystal Palace.
 In 1963–64 another first round appearance resulted in a 3–0 defeat at home to Third Division Luton Town; they were beaten in the same round by Reading in 1971–72.
 The club went on to win the league in 1980–81.
 After winning the League Cup the following season, they moved up to the Midland Division of the Southern League.
 However, after two seasons the club resigned from the league and folded due to financial problems caused by the additional travelling, falling attendances and building works at the social club.

 A new Bridgwater Town was established, taking over from the defunct club's reserves in Division One of the Somerset Senior League.
 Although they were relegated to Division Two at the end of their first season, they were promoted back to the division at the first attempt, and won Division One in 1986–87 to earn promotion to the Premier Division.
 They went on to win three successive Premier Division titles in 1989–90, 1990–91 and 1991–92, and after finishing as runners-up in 1993–94, were promoted to Division One of the Western League.
 In 1995–96 they won Division One and were promoted to the Premier Division.
-After finishing as Premier Division runners-up in 2006–07, Bridgwater were promoted to Division One South & West of the Southern League.
+After finishing as Premier Division runners-up in 2006–07, Bridgwater were promoted to Division One South and West of the Southern League.
 A third-place finish in 2009–10 saw them qualify for the promotion play-offs.
 Although the club defeated VTFC 3–0 in the semi-finals, they lost 4–3 to Cirencester Town in the final.
-They finished bottom of Division One South & West in 2016–17 and were relegated back to the Premier Division of the Western League.
+They finished bottom of Division One South and West in 2016–17 and were relegated back to the Premier Division of the Western League.

 In March 2021 Bridgwater Town merged with women's club Yeovil United, forming Bridgwater United.
 In 2021–22 the club won the Western League's Les Phillips Cup, defeating Cadbury Heath 1–0 in the final.
+They finished third in the Premier Division in 2023–24, qualifying for the promotion play-offs, in which they lost 3–1 to Falmouth Town in the semi-finals.